Where to Ski Around the World in Summer

 Summer skiing may seem like an oxymoron.
-But thanks to high-elevation ski resorts and glaciers, and a Southern Hemisphere ski season that runs from June to October, skiers and riders can enjoy year-round laps.
-In North America and Europe, summer skiing means glacier skiing, and heading to the highest peaks as the weather warms up.
-Note that a few North America ski resorts remain open, but you can see our complete list of projected closing dates here.
+But thanks to high-elevation ski resorts, glaciers, and a Southern Hemisphere ski season that runs from June to October, skiers and riders can enjoy year-round laps.
+Summer skiing in North America and Europe means glacier skiing and heading to the highest peaks as the weather warms up.
+Note that a few North American ski resorts remain open, but you can see our complete list of projected closing dates here.

-If it’s powder you’re after, then you’ll want to travel to the Southern Hemisphere, to countries like New Zealand, Australia, Chile, and Argentina, where their winter season goes until nearly the start of North America’s ski season.
+If you’re after powder, you’ll want to travel to the Southern Hemisphere, to countries like New Zealand, Australia, Chile, and Argentina.
+Their winter season lasts until nearly the start of North America’s ski season.
 Southern Hemisphere ski resorts start seeing snow in May, though they typically open in June.

 Check out our picks of the coolest ski resorts around the world for skiing and riding in summer.